 - Add broth, white beans and pumpkin puree.

-- Bring to a simmer and let cook for about 20 minutes.
+- Bring to a low boil and then simmer for about 20 minutes.

 You can substitute most any type of pureed squash for the pumpkin.